Makimaki1/openai-teams-bot/mcp_server/README.md

 - `POST /fetch_users` – retrieve members in a space.
 - `GET  /list_channels` – list spaces available to the bot.

+All Google Chat API calls are run in a thread pool using FastAPI's `run_in_threadpool` helper so the async endpoints remain non-blocking.

 ## Setup

 1. Create a service account in Google Cloud and enable the Chat API.